MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 [!code-csharp[Use the OAuthPrompt](~/../botbuilder-samples/samples/csharp_dotnetcore/18.bot-authentication/Dialogs/MainDialog.cs?range=49)]

 Within the following dialog step, check for the presence of a token in the result from the previous step.
-If it is not null, the user successfully signed in.
+If it's not null, the user successfully signed in.

 [!code-csharp[Get the OAuthPrompt result](~/../botbuilder-samples/samples/csharp_dotnetcore/18.bot-authentication/Dialogs/MainDialog.cs?range=54-56)]